-Restricting $\mu$ to the class of CRMs in (\ref{introminid}) should however be seen as restrictive, since every realization of $\mu$ is purely discrete and a corresponding random vector inherits this discrete structure.
+Restricting $\mu$ to the class of CRMs in (\ref{introminid}) should however be seen as a limitation, since every realization of $\mu$ is purely discrete and a corresponding random vector inherits this discrete structure.
 In this paper, we will go far beyond CRMs by allowing the random measure $\mu$ to be infinitely divisible, i.e.\ for every $n\in\N$ there exist i.i.d.\ random measures $\lc \mu^{(i,n)}\rc_{\leqn}$ such that $\mu\sim \sum_{i=1}^n \mu^{(i,n)}$, see \cite[Chapter 3.3]{kallenberg2017} for an account on infinitely divisible random measures (IDRMs).
-The framework of IDRMs is much more flexible than that of CRMs, since IDRMs naturally include continuous as well as discrete random measures, in addition to the class of IDRMs being closed under many natural operations on measures, e.g.\ such as integration.
+The framework of IDRMs is much more flexible than that of CRMs, since IDRMs naturally include continuous as well as discrete random measures.
+Additionally, the class of IDRMs is closed under many natural operations on measures such as integration.
 For example, the univariate models of \cite{Dykstralaud1981,loweng1989} for the cumulative hazard of a random variable are of the form $\int_0^t g(x)\mu(\rmd x)$ for some diffuse CRM $\mu$ and thus they are naturally included in the framework of IDRMs.
-Further, many models for partially exchangeable (survival) data may also be embedded in this framework, such as \cite{epifanilijoi2010,lijoinipoti2014,rivapalacioleisen2018,camerlengilijoipruenster2021}.
+Furthermore, many models for partially exchangeable (survival) data may also be embedded in this framework, such as \cite{epifanilijoi2010,lijoinipoti2014,rivapalacioleisen2018,camerlengilijoipruenster2021}.
 In essence, this is always a consequence of these models being based on transformations of vectors of dependent CRMs, which often result in IDRMs.